 We maintain a reserve for unfunded commitments at a level that, in the opinion of management, is adequate to absorb probable losses associated with the Association's commitment to lend funds under these agreements.
-The reserve is based on a periodic evaluation of the loan portfolio by management in which numerous factors are considered, including economic conditions, environmental conditions, loan portfolio composition, collateral value, portfolio quality, and current production conditions.
+The reserve is based on a periodic evaluation of the loan portfolio, which considers relevant information about past events, current conditions, and reasonable and supportable macroeconomic forecasts of future conditions.
 These estimates are evaluated regularly to determine if any necessary increases or decreases to the reserve are warranted, and changes in the reserve are reflected in the provision for unfunded commitments and included in noninterest expense on the Consolidated Statements of Income.
 Further discussion of the reserve for unfunded commitments can be found in Note 14, "Commitments and Contingencies."

-3. LOANS AND ALLOWANCE FOR LOAN LOSSES
+3. LOANS AND ALLOWANCE FOR CREDIT LOSSES